 What is Pregnancy Discrimination?

-Pregnancy discrimination is sex discrimination.
-Pregnancy discrimination includes treating a pregnant employee unfavorably.
-The pregnant employee experiences discrimination if her employer or fellow employees treat her negatively because of her pregnancy or a medical condition related to her pregnancy.
+Pregnancy discrimination is a form of sex discrimination that includes treating a pregnant employee unfavorably.
+The employee experiences discrimination if her employer or fellow employees treat her negatively because of her pregnancy or a medical condition related to her pregnancy.
+(Learn more with our Comprehensive Guide to Pregnancy Discrimination.)

 Is Pregnancy Discrimination Illegal?

 Pregnancy Discrimination is illegal.
 Pregnant women have historically experienced significant discrimination in the workplace.
-As a response, on the federal level Congress passed the Pregnancy Discrimination Act (PDA) in 1978.
+As a federal response, Congress passed the Pregnancy Discrimination Act (PDA) in 1978 and the Pregnant Workers Fairness Act.
 This act protects pregnant employees from discrimination in the workplace.
-Under this law, discrimination on the basis of pregnancy or childbirth constitutes unlawful sex discrimination.
+Under these laws, discrimination on the basis of pregnancy or childbirth constitutes unlawful sex discrimination.
 Therefore, employers may not discriminate against employees on the basis of pregnancy or pregnancy-related conditions.

 Examples of Pregnancy Discrimination